Status on Lattice Calculations of the Proton Spin Decomposition: Quark Spin and Anomalous Ward Identity

 As we explained in Sec.~\ref{intro}, to resolve the issue in the `proton spin crisis', one needs to reconcile with the AWI

 where $P_f$ is the pseudoscalar density and $q$ is the topological charge density operator.
 The AWI relation is examined in Ref.~\cite{Liang:2018pis,Yang:2016plb,Gong:2015iir} where the overlap fermion is used.
-Overlap fermion is a chiral fermion and satisfies AWI on the lattice at finite lattice spacing~\cite{Hasenfratz:2002rp}.
-It is shown that the nucleon matrix elements for Eq.~(\ref{AWI}) is separately satisfied for the CI and DI.
-Furthermore, the $g_A^0$ in the DI is combined results of $P$ and $q$ on the right-hand-side of Eq.~(\ref{AWI}).
-This proves that the topological charge $q$ contribution is part of the quark spin.
+Overlap fermion is a chiral fermion that satisfies AWI on the lattice at finite lattice spacing~\cite{Hasenfratz:2002rp}.
+It is shown numerically that the nucleon matrix elements for Eq.~(\ref{AWI}) is separately satisfied for the CI and DI~\cite{Liang:2018pis}.
+Therefore, the DI part of $g_A^0$ equals the combined results of the DI of $P_f$ and $q$ on the right-hand-side of Eq.~(\ref{AWI}).
+In order to calculate the matrix elements in the AWI, one needs to perform a calculation at finite momentum transfer $\vec{q}$ and extrapolate the form factor to $\vec{q} \rightarrow 0$.
+Such a lattice calculation of the AWI matrix elements has been carried out at $m_{\pi} = 330$ MeV~\cite{Gong:2015iir}.
+It is found that the forward topological charge matrix element is $\sim 0.15$ for each flavor, which is quite large.
+The pseudoscalar matrix element is negative with larger magnitude so that the sum of $P_f$ and $q$ in the DI is negative for each flavor.
+They are equal to $\Delta(u/d)$(DI) and $\Delta s$ as listed in Table~\ref{tab:final_results}.
+This proves that the topological charge contribution is part of the quark spin.
 This settles the `proton spin crisis' debate as to whether the topological charge contribution is part of the quark or the glue spin.